.eu: Brexit

 On 29 March 2018, as a consequence of the United Kingdom's exit from the European Union, it was announced that "as of the withdrawal date, undertakings and organisations that are established in the United Kingdom but not in the EU, and natural persons who reside in the United Kingdom will no longer be eligible to register .eu domain names or, if they are .eu registrants, to renew .eu domain names registered before the withdrawal date".
 The commission announced on 27 April 2018 that it would like to open registration to all EU and EEA citizens, including those living outside the EU.
 The Parliament, the council, and the Commission reached an agreement on this in December 2018, and the corresponding regulation passed the Parliament on 31 January 2019.

 The 317,000 British .eu domain names were subject to Brexit negotiations because the .eu domain is reserved for European Union use.
 The .eu Brexit would have occurred on 30 March 2020, in case of no deal, but had since been postponed to January 2021.
 The UK-EU free trade deal does not cover .eu domains.

 The United Kingdom Government released guidance for British citizens regarding .eu domains in October 2020, and .eu holders with a British address attached have been contacted twice by the domain registry regarding their domains – once in October 2020, once in December 2020.

-British citizens had their .eu domains suspended on 1 January 2021 for three months, and then deleted on 1 March 2021 after a grace period to allow EU/EEA citizens to update the registration information to show their non-UK address.
+British citizens had their .eu domains suspended on 1 January 2021 for six months, and then withdrawn on 1 July 2021 after a grace period to allow EU/EEA citizens to update the registration information to show their non-UK address.
+From 1 January 2022, they were revoked and made available for registration by other entities.
 This is the first case of its kind where an institution managing an internet top-level domain has withdrawn domains en masse for an entire country.